Food Protection Program

 - Consultation with the person-in-charge (a verbal summary of the audit, specifying where active managerial control is and/or is not being met.)

-To view audit/inspection results of local food service establishments, see our "Reports and Inspection Results" webpage.
+To view audit/inspection results of local food service establishments, Click Here.

 BEDHD is the agency responsible for investigating all illness and non-illness complaints within its Barry and Eaton counties.
 See our "Complaints" webpage to learn how to submit a complaint.

 BEDHD conducts food safety classes for management level food service personnel who are looking to become certified in food safety.
 Classes are generally taught over two ½ days with an exam given at the end of the second ½ day.

 *The Michigan Food Law now requires that the certified food safety manager be training in food allergens.
 For more information, as well as a listing of exempt food service facilities, please see MDARD's list of approved allergen courses."

 Food Safety Resources

-In addition to classes and group talks, BEDHD is also a good public health resource for educational materials and to answer your food safety questions.
+BEDHD is a good public health resource for educational materials and to answer your food safety questions.
 Contact our Environmental Health Division with questions!

 For web-based food safety materials, please visit the following websites: